 Attorney-at-law at Independent Researcher

-Maddalena Castellani is an attorney-at-law and independent researcher, focusing on synthetic voices and the right to freedom from vocal identity confusion.
+Maddalena Castellani is an attorney-at-law and independent researcher, focusing on synthetic voices and vocal identity rights.

 Massimo Durante

-Massimo Durante is a Professor of Law at the University of Turin, focusing on environmental rule of law for robotics.
+Massimo Durante is a professor at the University of Turin's Department of Law, focusing on philosophy of law and technology.

 Paul Ohm

-Paul Ohm is a Professor of Law at Georgetown Law, focusing on technology law and privacy.
+Paul Ohm is a professor at Georgetown Law, specializing in technology law and policy.

 Rikiya Yamamoto